GitbookIO/gitbook/docs/pages.md

 * [Last part without title](part3/title.md)
 ```

-Parts are just groups of chapters and do not have dedicated pages, but according to the theme, it will show in the navigation.
+Parts are just groups of chapters and do not have dedicated pages, but according to the theme, they will be shown in the navigation.

 ### Pages

 #### Markdown syntax

-Most of the files for GitBook use the Markdown syntax by default.
-GitBook infers your pages's structure from it.
+Most of the files for {{ book.GB }} use the Markdown syntax by default. {{ book.GB }} infers your pages's structure from it.
 The syntax used is similar to the [GitHub Flavored Markdown syntax](https://guides.github.com/features/mastering-markdown/).
 One can also opt for the [AsciiDoc syntax](syntax/asciidoc.md).

 ##### Example of a chapter file